 Upon closing of this offering, our sponsor will own, on anas-converted basis, 20% of our issued and outstanding Class A ordinary shares (assuming it does not purchase any units in this offering).
 Accordingly, it may exert a substantial influence on actions requiring a shareholder vote, potentially in a manner that you do not support, including amendments to our amended and restated memorandum and articles of association.
 If our sponsor purchases any units in this offering or if our sponsor purchases any additional Class A ordinary shares in the aftermarket or in privately negotiated transactions, this would increase its control.
 Neither our sponsor nor, to our knowledge, any of our officers or directors, have any current intention to purchase additional securities, other than as disclosed in this prospectus.
 Factors that would be considered in making such additional purchases would include consideration of the current trading price of our Class A ordinary shares.
 In addition, our board of directors, whose members were elected by our sponsor, is and will be divided into three classes, each of which will generally serve for a terms for three years with only one class of directors being appointed in each year.
 We may not hold an annual general meeting to appoint new directors prior to the completion of our initial business combination, in which case all of the current directors will continue in office until at least the completion of the business combination.
-If there is an annual general meeting, as a consequence of our "staggered" board of directors, only a minority of the board of directors will be considered for election and our sponsor, because of its ownership position, will have considerable influence regarding the outcome.
-In addition, prior to the completion of an initial business combination, holders of a majority of our founder shares may remove a member of the board of directors for any reason.
+If there is an annual general meeting, as a consequence of our "staggered" board of directors, only a minority of the board of directors for any reason.
+The consent of our sponsor is required for us to enter into a majority of our fourder shares may remove a member of the board of directors for any reason.
+The consent of our sponsor is required for us to enter into a definitive agreement for our initial business combination.
 Accordingly, our sponsor will continue to exert control at least until the completion of our initial business combination.